Serra Pelada: Discovery and growth

 At first the only way to get to the remote site was by plane or foot.
 Garimpeiros would often pay exorbitant prices to have taxis drive them from the nearest town to the end of a dirt track; from there, they would walk the remaining distance—some 15 km—to the site.
 The growing town, since it could only be made of material that was carried in by hand, was a collection of haphazard shacks and tents.
 Each prospector had a 2 m by 3 m claim.
 By May 1980 there were 4,000 such claims.
 The mine was an open pit, and hand-mined by prospectors.
 While most would never see great wealth from their labors, some poor prospectors became millionaires overnight.
 Genésio Ferreira da Silva made a fortune from requiring 10% of all revenue produced by the prospectors until the arrival of the government.

 Government administration

+Sebastião Curió served as Federal Comptroller from 1980 to 1982, and was subsequently elected as a federal deputy for Pará.
+He would continue to exercise power over the area until 2008 through COOMIGASP and as Mayor of Curionópolis.